The Wonder

 Putdowns

-Unfortunately, thinking it’s some-times OK to put others or ourselves down is common.
-However, because putdowns are usually easy to spot, reducing their use can be a quick way to gain self-care confidence.
+Unfortunately, thinking it’s sometimes OK to put others or ourselves down is common.
+Fortunately, because putdowns are usually easy to spot, reducing their use can be a quick way to gain self-care confidence.

 44